wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/general-recommendations-for-react-secure-coding.md

 ## HTML Rendering
-It is possible to insert html tags directly into rendered DOM nodes using the DOM element's attribute called `dangerouslySetInnerHTML`.
-If any required situation to use the above mentioned attribute into the wso2 product components that must be contained properly sanitization[^3].
+It is possible to insert HTML tags directly into rendered DOM nodes using the `dangerouslySetInnerHTML` attribute of the DOM element.
+If required, use this attribute in the wso2 product and with must be contained properly with sanitization[^3].

 !!! bug error "Example Incorrect Usage"
     ```js